awsdocs/amazon-forecast-developer-guide/doc_source/metrics.md

 By default, Forecast uses the following values for the predictor forecast types: `0.1` \(P10\), `0.5` \(P50\), and `0.9` \(P90\)\.
 You can choose up to five custom forecast types, including `mean` and quantiles ranging from `0.01` \(P1\) to `0.99` \(P99\)\.

 Quantiles can provide an upper and lower bound for forecasts\.
 For example, using the forecast types `0.1` \(P10\) and `0.9` \(P90\) provides a range of values known as an 80% confidence interval\.
-The forecasted value at P10 is expected to be lower than the observed value 10% of the time, and the forecasted value at P90 is expected to be lower than the observed value 90% of the time\.
+The observed value is expected to be lower than the P10 value 10% of the time, and the P90 value is expected to be higher than the observed value 90% of the time\.
 By generating forecasts at p10 and P90, you can expect the true value to fall between those bounds 80% of the time\.
 This range of values is depicted by the shaded region between P10 and P90 in the figure below\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/forecast/latest/dg/images/quantiles-intervals.png)